 Even then, the product still needed to go through FDA infectious disease testing — the vast majority of which is done out of one processing facility in Texas.
 Dr. Annen’s team got it on the next flight available.
 By the time it came back, a day had passed and it was after midnight.
-Lab supervisor Leanne Polson drove in at 1 a.m. to finish the labeling required to release the product and handed it off to a courier, who ran it across campus to the University Hospital, where it was immediately infused.
+Lab supervisor Leanne Polson drove in at 1 a.m. to finish the labeling required to release the product and handed it off to a courier, who ran it across campus to University of Colorado Hospital, where it was immediately infused.

 The need for convalescent plasma data